semgrep/semgrep-docs/docs/kb/integrations/semgrep-vs-code-windows.md

   - WSL
 ---

-# Visual Studio Code and Semgrep on Windows
+# Running Semgrep in Visual Studio Code on Windows

 Semgrep has developed an [extension](https://semgrep.dev/docs/extensions/semgrep-vs-code/) to be used in Visual Studio Code.
-The extension can be used in Visual Studio Code installed on Windows, but you'll need to install WSL and add Semgrep to it.
+The extension can be used in Visual Studio Code installed on Windows by installing WSL and adding Semgrep to it.
 Follow these steps to set up WSL, Semgrep, and the VS Code extension:

 1. Install WSL.